The 5 Best Places to Eat in Elie, Fife | Coffee, Delis & Restaurants

-Are you planning a trip to the East Neuk and looking for the best lunch or dinner spot?
-My guide to the best Elie restaurants includes a waterfront seafood bistro, luxe deli, and cosy cafe.
+The best places to eat in Elie, Fife.
+Our handpicked guide to the best Elie restaurants includes a waterfront seafood bistro, luxe deli, and cosy cafe.

-Elie is a charming seaside town, nestled along coast of Fife.
+Elie is a charming seaside town, nestled along the coast of Fife.
 Most famous for its pristine beaches, this tiny town is also home to a handful of incredible places to eat.
-In fact, wonderful Elie restaurants are well worth a trip on their own.
+In fact, Elie’s restaurants and other wonderful places to eat are well worth a trip on their own.

-From an upscale waterfront bistro to family friendly lunch stops, there are wonderful foodie finds to be explored.
+From an upscale waterfront bistro to family-friendly lunch spots, there are wonderful foodie finds to explore.
 Plus, local ingredients reign supreme, and you’ll find the freshest Fife produce at many Elie restaurants.

 So, whether you’re just passing through the East Neuk or are planning a full weekend in Elie, the local foodie scene is well worth exploring.
 Here’s my take on the best Elie restaurants, cafes, delis, and takeaways.